Kristiandior888/MESSENGER/README.md

-# How do you set up the backend?
+# How Do You Set Up the Backend?

 ~~idk actually~~